SalomePlatform/sat/doc/src/commands/environ.rst

 The specification of the environment can be done through several mechanisms.

-1. For salome products (the products with the property ``is_SALOME_module`` as ``yes``) the environment is set automatically by sat, in respect with SALOME_ requirements.
+1. For salome products (the products with the property ``is_SALOME_module`` as ``yes``) the environment is set automatically by sat, in respect with SALOME requirements.

 2. For other products, the environment is set with the use of the environ section within the pyconf file of the product.
-The user has two possibilities, either set directly the environment within the section, or specify a python script which wil be used to set the environment programmatically.
+The user has two possibilities, either set directly the environment within the section, or specify a python script which will be used to set the environment programmatically.

 Within the section, the user can define environment variables.
 He can also modify PATH variables, by appending or prepending directories.
 In the following example, we prepend *<install_dir>/lib* to ``LD_LIBRARY_PATH`` (note the *left first* underscore), append *<install_dir>/lib* to ``PYTHONPATH`` (note the *right last* underscore), and set ``LAPACK_ROOT_DIR`` to *<install_dir>*: